The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Flour and Gluten Free Flour For Your Pancakes

 When creating your gluten free flour blend, you’ll need to mix the weights.
-Learn more about this in our Gluten Free Flour Article.
+Learn more about this in this Gluten Free Flour Article.

-One of our favorite combinations: sorghum, millet, oat, arrowroot.
-Our sorghum and millet are superfine flours, as those produce better results.
-Our oat flour is Purity Protocol organic.
+One of my favourite combinations: sorghum, millet, oat, arrowroot.
+My sorghum and millet are superfine flours, as those produce better results.
+My oat flour is Purity Protocol organic.
 Learn more about gluten free oats in this article.

 Tiger Nut Flour (not a nut, but a tuber) is an awesome substitute for those who can’t have oats.
 You can read all about tiger nuts here.